 - Click the Campaigns or Ad groups tab.

-- Click the Columns button and select "Customize columns" from the drop-down.
+- Click the Columns button and select "Modify columns" from the drop-down.

 - Look for the Google Analytics category on the side of the column customization drop down menu.

 - Click "Add" for each column you'd like to add.

 About dataDiscrepancies between AdWords and Google Analytics data

 There are some cases when your AdWords data might not match your imported Google Analytics data.
 Here are some of the most common reasons: